By Terry Barclay

-With more than 25 affinity groups for professional women in Michigan, Inforum launches its newest affinity group around sustainability and environmental work Tuesday, March 23, 2021 at 12:00 pm.
+With more than 25 affinity groups for professional women in Michigan, Inforum launched its newest affinity group around sustainability and environmental work Tuesday, March 23, 202.
 The goal of this group is to provide learning and inspiration about work in this area being done in Michigan–but the lessons transcend state borders.

 The world is already seeing increasing impacts of a changing climate and one important means of mitigating these impacts is through natural climate solutions (NCS), through land management practices in forests, farmlands, grasslands or wetlands that reduce or remove greenhouse gas emissions.
 In fact, NCS could deliver more than one-third of the emission reductions required by 2030 to keep global warming below two degrees Celsius.
 In Michigan, working lands used for large-scale land-based economic activity, such as forestry and agriculture, provide much of this NCS potential, and an opportunity for collaboration between the public and private sectors and organizations like The Nature Conservancy—especially as we witness more and more corporate and public sector commitments to achieve a net-zero carbon footprint.

-Helen Taylor, the State Director for The Nature Conservancy in Michigan, will share insights on this burgeoning area of opportunity for win-win across environmental, economic and social outcomes in this session.
+Helen Taylor, the State Director for The Nature Conservancy in Michigan, will shard insights on this burgeoning area of opportunity for win-win across environmental, economic and social outcomes in this session.

 Inforum combines strategic connections, proven professional development programs, a respected forum for new ideas, and original research to accelerate careers for women and boost talent initiatives for companies.